pagkly/Zed/Investopedia/Investing/What to Form an Exit Strategy.md

 Stop-losses, or stops, are orders placed with a broker to sell equities automatically at a certain point or price.
 When this point is reached, the stop-loss will immediately be converted into a [market order](https://www.investopedia.com/terms/m/marketorder.asp) to sell.
 These can help minimize losses if the market moves quickly against an investor.

 Take-profit orders are similar to stop-losses in that they are converted into market orders to sell when the limit point is reached to the upside.
-Take-profit points adhere to the same rules as stop-loss points in terms of execution on the NYSE, Nasdaq, and AMEX exchanges.
+Take-profit points adhere to the same rules as stop-loss points in terms of execution on the NYSE, Nasdaq, and [[American Stock Exchange (AMEX)|AMEX]] exchanges.